Digital Nomad Life in Vietnam

 We asked people in Vietnam if they could share any humorous cultural blunders they commited.
 They wrote:

 "I probably did, but you get away with a lot in Vietnam.
 They just figure you're weird because you're a foreigner.
 For example, Vietnamese women don't drink or smoke unless they're prostitutes.
-But I could do both without consequence because I'm a foreigner," remarked one member in Bien Hoa.
+But I could do both without consequence because I'm a foreigner," explained one expat living in Bien Hoa, Vietnam.

 Get Quote